-Exploring Tree Macarthur follows the Early Years Learning Framework for early childhood educators.
+Exploring Tree follows the Early Years Learning Framework for early childhood educators.
 BELONGING, BEING & BECOMING The Early Years Learning Framework for Australia.

 Early Years Learning Framework (EYLF) is a national early learning framework for children from birth to five years.